A Comprehensive Guide To Top HR Challenges In The Transportation Industry — And How To Address Them

-Transportation was already an important part of the modern way of life; the pandemic has highlighted its significance.
+Transportation was already essential to modern life; the pandemic has highlighted its significance.
 The transportation and logistics sectors have been front and center since the supply chain came to a standstill due to the COVID-19 epidemic.

 COVID has influenced more than just demand and operations.
 In the last few years, the American Trucking Association predicted that the driver shortage would reach a historic high, totaling more than 160,000 drivers in 2030.
-The scarcity is caused by an aging workforce that is retiring, as well as drivers relocating to other businesses that offer a better work-life balance.
+The scarcity is caused by an aging workforce retiring and drivers relocating to other businesses offering better work-life balance.

-The industry is currently battling for talent as other industries transition to remote work or introduce new opportunities that provide comparable compensation and a career that does not need driving all night.
-Customer support representatives are accepting calls from home, while large warehouses built to accommodate the e-commerce boom during the COVID era let staff spend their off-hours at home rather than on the road.
+The industry is battling for talent as other industries transition to remote work or introduce new opportunities that provide comparable compensation and a career that does not need driving all night.
+Customer support representatives accept calls from home.
+Meanwhile, large warehouses built during the COVID era let staff spend their off-hours at home rather than on the road.

-People now have a lot more alternatives with a lot more flexibility, and it doesn’t take a lot of effort.
-All of this has added up to tremendous challenges for the HR teams in the transportation industry.
-Let’s look at some of these challenges and how to overcome them.
+People now have many more alternatives with much more flexibility, and it doesn’t take a lot of effort.
+All of this has added to tremendous challenges for the HR teams in the transportation industry.
+Let’s look at some of these challenges that HR in transport industry face an how to overcome them.

 Top HR Challenges In The Transportation Industry